spiceai/cookbook/docker/README.md

-# Quickstart: Running Spice as a Docker Container
+# Running in Docker Reciple

 This reciple demonstrates how to run Spice.ai OSS in a container.
 The recipe uses [MySQL Sakila Sample Database](https://dev.mysql.com/doc/sakila/en/sakila-structure-tables.html) run as a container with Spice using Docker Compose configuration and Open AI model to perform vector search and natural language queries to the dataset.